UMGB 135x40 [M10+M12] GW F600 +Lina GOBLIN / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these products are able to hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, small elements of these devices have the potential to complicate diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets